Capital market commentary from Karin Kunrath, Chief Investment Officer of Raiffeisen KAG

 Developed equity markets

-The international equity markets remained relatively favorable at the start of 2025, with European equities in particular making gains.
+The international equity markets were also relatively favorable at the start of 2025 in view of the news situation, with European equities in particular significant gains.
 We expect corporate earnings continue to provide support in 2025.
-However, negative earnings revisions are currently dominating the picture.
-Our indicators have deteriorated overall over the past month.
-We also expect political (US) volatility (fluctuations) for the markets.
-We are therefore positioning ourselves somewhat weaker in equities.
+Our indicators have improved overall over the past month despite the high volatility.
+We have therefore recently taken a much stronger position in equities.

 Emerging equity markets